Frontotemporal dementia, FTD

 There is no specific treatment for frontotemporal dementia.
 There are medications which can reduce agitation and other behavioral problems and/or depression.
 These treatments should be used to help improve the quality of life.

-CENTOGENE offers full gene sequencing and deletion/duplication analysis of the genes in the Frontotemporal dementia panel (C9orf72, CHCHD10, CHMP2B, CSF1R, DCTN1, FUS, GRN, ITM2B, MAPT, PRNP, PSEN1, PSEN2, SIGMAR1, TARDBP, TREM2, TUBA4A, UBQLN2, VCP) and repeat expansion analysis for the C9orf72 gene.
+CENTOGENE offers sequencing and deletion/duplication analysis of the genes in the Frontotemporal dementia panel (C9orf72, CHCHD10, CHMP2B, CSF1R, DCTN1, FUS, GRN, ITM2B, MAPT, PRNP, PSEN1, PSEN2, SIGMAR1, TARDBP, TREM2, TUBA4A, UBQLN2, VCP) and repeat expansion analysis for the C9orf72 gene.

 The differential diagnosis of Alzheimer disease-related disorders includes the following diseases - depending on the major presenting symptoms: